BurntSushi/blog/content/post/unwrap.md

 here: `unwrap()`, and more generally, panicking, is not an adequate method of error handling in Rust.

+**Added on 2025-05-17**: While not my common practice, others have reported that another common use of `unwrap()` is temporary.
+That is, some programmers write `unwrap()` while trying to figure out how to solve a problem.
+Later, perhaps before submitting a patch, they come back around, remove the `unwrap()` and add "proper" error handling.
+This is totally valid.
+It may be useful to mark such `unwrap()` instances with a `TODO` comment or a `.expect("TODO")` to make sure you remember to address them later.

 ## What about "recoverable" vs "unrecoverable" errors?

 The ["Error Handling" chapter in the Rust Book][rust-book-error-handling]